buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, Founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society we're building the ultimate [trading platform](https://www.shitcoinsociety.com) for tokenized projects and offer app development and consultation packages for projects and startups that are interested in integrating it.
+Here at the Shitcoin Society we're building the ultimate [trading platform](https://www.shitcoinsociety.com) and offer app development and consultation packages for projects and startups that are interested in integrating with it.

-Do you have a promising project idea that could benefit from tokenization?
-Let's team up!
-[Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.
+Shitcoin Society is ready for collaboration!
+Feel free to [send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project idea.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com